Does transitioning to online classes mid-semester affect conceptual understanding?: Results Analyses

 \subsection{Polarising Questions}

-Another way to investigate individual questions has recently been performed in Refs. \cite{Alinea:2017,Alinea:2015,Alinea:2020}, where a breakdown of the type of response to individual questions can lead to a polarisation of a correct answer and one predominantly incorrect answer.\footnote{See Refs.~\cite{Martin_Blas:2010,Bani_Salameh:2016a, Bani_Salameh:2016b,Yasuda:2018} for a discussion of other ways to analyse and interpret individual question responses in the FCI.} In Figs. \ref{fig:polarisation_All} and \ref{fig:polarisation_PAIRED} we can see the effect of the polarising questions: $5, 11, 13, 18, 29$ and $30$ in the FCI, e.g., see Ref. \cite{Alinea:2015}.
+As discussed in the introduction we can also analyse particular sets of questions which can conceptually lead to polarising choices \cite{Alinea:2015}.
+In Figs. \ref{fig:polarisation_All} and \ref{fig:polarisation_PAIRED} we can see the effect of the polarising questions: $5, 11, 13, 18, 29$ and $30$ in the FCI, e.g., see Ref. \cite{Alinea:2015}.
 A similar pattern emerges for the cohort at UJ, where there clearly appears to be a subset where asides from the correct answer there is another polarising choice, and apart from Q18 in the ``paired'' data, Fig. \ref{fig:polarisation_PAIRED}, we find the same dominant incorrect (polarised) response \cite{Alinea:2015}.

-It may be that certain misconceptions drive this polarisation.
+It may be that certain ``misconceptions" drive this polarisation.
 For example, consider question 5, where the dominant answer of C can be read from the pre-test data of Figs. \ref{fig:polarisation_All} and \ref{fig:polarisation_PAIRED}.
 This answer claims that the motion of a ball is driven by gravity as well as ``a force in the direction of motion'', which indicates the common misconception that motion requires an active force.
-The presence of a force in the direction of motion is favoured also in answers $11$C, $13$C, and $18$D, as well as implied in $30$E. Though there is a general decrease from pre- to post-test in the selection of these erroneous answers, the post-test data of Figs. \ref{fig:polarisation_All} and \ref{fig:polarisation_PAIRED} suggest that these misconceptions can be difficult to alleviate, as we have found at UJ.
+The presence of a force in the direction of motion is favoured also in answers $11$C, $13$C, and $18$D, as well as implied in $30$E. Though there is a general decrease from pre- to post-test in the selection of these erroneous answers, the post-test data of Figs. \ref{fig:polarisation_All} and \ref{fig:polarisation_PAIRED} suggest that these ``misconceptions" can be difficult to alleviate, as we have found at UJ.

 Such observations connect well to the work of Bani-Salameh \cite{Bani_Salameh:2016b} and others; we shall interrogate these ideas in greater depth in a future work with data from 2020-2021, see Sec. \ref{sec:4}.
-It can certainly be inferred that there are subsets of incorrect answers where misconceptions in students' understanding consistently leads to the same kind of wrong answer \cite{Alinea:2015}.
+It can certainly be inferred that there are subsets of incorrect answers where ````misconceptions"" in students' understanding consistently leads to the same kind of wrong answer \cite{Alinea:2015}.